6 Surprising Facts About Nuts Everyone Should Know

 Next time you decide to roast Brazilian nuts, you should consider just how hard it is to grow this particular food.
 It’s not just because it takes up to 30 years (no less than 10) for a single tree to mature.
 This plant also requires a specific type of bee for pollination.

-One of the saddest facts about nuts is that considering how the number of wild bees are decreasing rapidly, we might be at risk of losing wild Brazilian nut trees completely.
+One of the saddest facts about nuts is that considering how the number of wild bees is decreasing rapidly, we might be at risk of losing wild Brazilian nut trees completely.